 If you ask for a State Fair Hearing, you will get a packet of information letting you know the date, time and location of the hearing.
-Most hearings are held by telephone.
-You can also contact the HHSC State Fair Hearings Officer if you would like the hearing to be held in-person.
+Most State Fair Hearings are held by telephone.
+You can also contact the HHSC State Fair Hearing officer if you would like the hearing to be held in-person.

 During the hearing, you or your representative can tell why you need the service or why you disagree with the Superior's Adverse Benefit Determination.
 You have the right to examine, at a reasonable time before the date of the State Fair Hearing, the contents of your case file and any documents to be used by Superior at the hearing.
 Before the State Fair Hearing, Superior will send you all of the documents to be used at the State Fair Hearing.
+It is important that you or your representative attend the State Fair Hearing in person or by phone.

-HHSC will give you a final decision within 90 days from the date you asked for the hearing.
+HHSC will give you a final decision within 90 Days from the date you asked for the hearing.

-Can I ask for an Expedited State Fair Hearing?
+Can I ask for an emergency State Fair Hearing?